sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/QPD - Future State.md

 - **Cost Efficiency**: Optimize for cost-effective operations with usage-based pricing models
 - **Real-time Capabilities**: Support both real-time streaming and batch processing requirements
 - **Platform Unification**: Consolidate disparate tools and systems into a unified Snowflake-based platform to streamline data ingestion, transformation, and analytics capabilities
+- **CBA (CDAO) Alignment**: When multiple implementation options exist, recommendations are driven by alignment with CBA (CDAO) approved practices and standards.
+Examples include:
+  - The usage of AWS Glue catalog externally managed Iceberg tables is mandatory across all data layers
+  - Wherever possible, dbt within Snowflake is the preferred transformation pattern for consistency and maintainability

 ---